Who has access to my records?

 How do I register for classes?

-Undergraduate Students must meet with their advisor during the advisement period prior to registering.
-The advisor must release the Advisor Hold before a student can enroll in classes.
-Students can register on, or after their scheduled registration appointment time as listed in their E-Hive.
+All Students must meet with their primary academic prior to registering for classes.
+The advisor must release the advisor hold before a student can register.
+Students can register on or after their scheduled registration date and time as listed in E-Hive.

 Graduation